Golden-Repair/bashrc-startpage/README.md

 The Idea is to act like an os with a desktop environment, a file manager and open programs that are then arranged on the page trough a Window Manager (currently tiling or floating).

+In the floating layout (which is the default atm), you can drag the windows around by holding 'shift' on your keyboard and dragging the window. window locations are stored in the config and should be persistent upon refreshing the page.
+This way you can arrange your windows in a way that you like.

 Directories in the file system resemble bookmark categories and Files are named links to your most visited webpages.